pulumi/docs/content/docs/intro/concepts/state.md

 - Secure access to cloud resource metadata, with client-side authentication to your cloud provider
 - Team policies, including Policy as Code and Role Based Access Control (RBAC)

 The Pulumi Service backend requires no additional configuration after [installing the CLI]({{< relref "/docs/get-started/install" >}}).
-Pulumi offers this backend hosted online as a free service for individuals with [advanced tiers]({{< relref "/pricing" >}}) for teams and enterprises (with <a href="https://app.pulumi.com/site/trial" target="_blank">free trials</a>.
+Pulumi offers this backend hosted online as a free service for individuals with [advanced tiers]({{< relref "/pricing" >}}) for teams and enterprises (with <a href="https://app.pulumi.com/site/trial" target="_blank">free trials</a>).
 It has successfully undergone multiple security audits including SOC2, pen-testing, and more.

 > To learn more about the Pulumi Service backend's design, including why it doesn't need your cloud credentials, see [Pulumi Service Architecture](#pulumi-service-architecture).
 If you are interested in the hosting your own instance, see the [Self-Hosting User Guide]({{< relref "/docs/guides/self-hosted" >}}).

 Pulumi also lets you manage state yourself using a self-managed backend.
 This stores state as simple JSON files in AWS S3, Azure Blob Store, Google Cloud Storage, or on your local filesystem.
-This trades off some amount of reliability for additional control over where metadata is stored.
+These backends are all open source and free to use in any setting.
+Using a self-managed backend trades off some amount of reliability for additional control over where metadata is stored.
 For instance, you will need to manually configure secure access, encryption, and history, and devise your own concurrency control and recovery capabilities.
-To choose such a backend, use the `pulumi login` command as documented below.
+To choose such a backend, use the `pulumi login` command [as documented below](#logging-into-a-self-managed-backend).

 ### Logging In